Cost of Study

 - Accommodation and Meal Allowance

-A $100 a week Accommodation Allowance is provided to everyone who studies the ADPP full-time on campus to help with their living expenses.
+A $100 a week Accommodation and Meal Allowance is provided to everyone who studies the ADPP full-time on campus to help with their living expenses.
 This allowance is to cover the costs of your meals and accommodation while living and studying on campus.
 If you choose to elect to live off campus the $100 per week can be nominated to go direct to your bank account.

 When calculating your expenses, include the following items that are commonly overlooked (You must be able to meet these costs yourself, as financial assistance is not normally available for these expenses):